bifferos/explodeinstaller/README.md

-Another thing about compression is that explodeinstaller doesn't figure out what options were used on the original ISO, so recompressing may not result in the same sized file.
+Another thing about compression is that explodeinstaller doesn't figure out what options were used on the original ISO, so recompressing may not result in the same sized initrd file.

 Two ISO reading libraries are used:  pycdlib and isoparser.  pycdlib is quite fast but doesn't handle links or reading the boot image properly.